Varout/GearSwapLibs/README.md

 ### SoA Progress

 Used to track progress towards getting Ygnas Trust and upgrading your ring to +1.
+- Tracks Seekers of Adoulin main story progress
+- Tracks Seekers of Adoulin and Mog Gardess quest progress
+- Tracks Coallition Assignment progress
+- Tracks Mog Garden Progress
+- Tracks monster rearing progress
+- Provides an overview of everything on main sheet
+- Includes a few examples of inputs to see how it works, which are easily removed

 ### Weather Gear